Our favorite no-cook sauce is easy to make and full of flavor. I’ll show you how to make pesto sauce and how to store it.

 Pesto Sauce Recipe

-Add the garlic, nuts, cheese, and some olive oil, and begin to process in the food processor.
+- Add the garlic, nuts, basil, and some olive oil (in that order), and begin to process the ingredients.
 If you are using a regular blender or an immersion blender, you will probably need more oil to get things going.
 Process until all of the ingredients are well combined.

 - Nutrition facts based on using walnuts for the nuts.